Rectification (geometry): Higher degree rectifications

 Higher degree rectification can be performed on higher-dimensional regular polytopes.
 The highest degree of rectification creates the dual polytope.
 A rectification truncates edges to points.
 A birectification truncates faces to points.
 A trirectification truncates cells to points, and so on.

 Example of birectification as a final truncation to a face

 This sequence shows a birectified cube as the final sequence from a cube to the dual where the original faces are truncated down to a single point:

 In polygons

 The dual of a polygon is the same as its rectified form.
 New vertices are placed at the center of the edges of the original polygon.

 In polyhedra and plane tilings

 Each platonic solid and its dual have the same rectified polyhedron.
 (This is not true of polytopes in higher dimensions.)

-The rectified polyhedron turns out to be expressible as the intersection of the original platonic solid with an appropriated scaled concentric version of its dual.
+The rectified polyhedron turns out to be expressible as the intersection of the original platonic solid with an appropriately scaled concentric version of its dual.
 For this reason, its name is a combination of the names of the original and the dual: